 Finally, disassemble the appliance blades and lid parts.
 Rinse well in hot water and allow to air dry completely before reassembling.
 Finally, unplug the machine and wipe down the outside of the base with a clean cloth.
 For hard-to-reach spaces between buttons or knobs, use a clean, soft toothbrush dipped in a solution of warm water and a drop of dishwashing liquid to remove particles.
 Wipe down with a clean cloth dipped in plain water and allow to air dry.

 03 of 07

-Part of the appeal of an electric grill or panini press is the nonstick surface.
+Part of the appeal of a waffle maker, electric grill or panini press is the nonstick surface.
 So cleaning it properly will not only prevent cross-contamination from food bacteria; but will preserve the finish for years to come.

-For grills or presses with removable plates and drip trays, wash in hot, soapy water or place in the dishwasher if recommended by the manufacturer.
+For waffle makers, grills or presses with removable plates and drip trays, wash in hot, soapy water or place in the dishwasher if recommended by the manufacturer.

 04 of 07